hdShang/arxiv-daily/docs/cs-RO/2025-12-21/papers/251217241v1-a-service-robots-guide-to-interacting-with-busy-customers.md

 ---
 layout: default
-title: A Service Robot's Guide to Interacting with Busy Customers
+title: "A Service Robot's Guide to Interacting with Busy Customers"
 ---

 # A Service Robot's Guide to Interacting with Busy Customers